 About Blue Gum Community School

 Small by design, no child is ever overlooked at Blue Gum.
-The school welcomes diversity and celebrates multiple perspectives.
-High teacher-to-child ratios enable daily opportunities for deep, authentic research and learning through hands-on experiences and project-based learning.
-The school’s small size and high ratios also supports rich relationships with every child and their family.
-Please note, children in our Blue Gum’s Preschool are given preference for places in the Primary School.
+The school warmly embraces diversity and celebrates multiple perspectives, with high teacher-to-child ratios creating daily opportunities for hands-on experiences, authentic research, and project-based inquiry learning.
+Blue Gum values building genuine, lasting relationships with every child and their family — something that’s increasingly rare in today’s busy school environments.

 - Gender: Co-ed